 2. Extra Latency

-Extra latency is one of the underrated risks in migration to the cloud.
+Extra latency is one of the underrated risks in cloud migration.
 This can happen when you access databases, apps, and services in the cloud.
 In case you have apps that need instant responses, delays in some seconds can create major damage to your business.
 It not just can cause disappointment and frustration but also affect your brand reputation.

 How to Avoid